HVDSA-database-and-mapping/parcel-db/README.md

 # Database Restoration

-If you want to create a new instance of the database or need to restore it, the easiest way is to use [pg_restore].
+If you want to create a new instance of the database or need to restore it, the easiest way is to use [pg_restore](https://www.postgresql.org/docs/9.6/static/app-pgrestore.html).
 A dump of the PostgreSQL database is kept on the HVDSA Database and Mapping Project Google Drive.
 Set up a PostgreSQL database server with the PostGIS extensions installed, and run ```pg_restore -C -d hvdsa hvdsa_db.bkp``` to recreate the full database.

 # Database Creation Notes